stevedillard1/LLM_FINAL_PROJECT/WRITEUP.md

 ### 3.2 Feature Identification

-To identify factual features, we run the model on 200 TriviaQA training examples formatted as `"Question: X\nAnswer: Y"`.
-For each example we capture SAE feature activations at the hook layer, averaged over sequence positions.
-We then accumulate a mean activation vector across all examples and return the top-k most consistently activated feature indices as our "factual feature set."
+To identify factual features, I ran the model on 200 TriviaQA training examples formatted as `"Question: X\nAnswer: Y"`.
+For each example I captured SAE feature activations at the hook layer, averaged over sequence positions.
+I then accumulated a mean activation vector across all examples and return the top-k most consistently activated feature indices as our "factual feature set."